 The State of Alabama has given every stream in our borders a “designated use.”
 These are government-defined views on what our streams should and can be used for, and don’t necessarily correspond with how they are used by the public.
 Uses include Public Water Supply, Swimming (or other whole-body contact), or Fish and Wildlife.
 But often, excessive pollution will harm a stream to the point where it’s not safe to use it in the way designated by the state.
 In those situations it is considered “impaired for its intended use” added to the List of Impaired Waters.

 The List of Impaired Waters, known to regulators as the “303(d) list” for the section of the Clean Water Act which establishes it, names all the stretches of river in the state which there is data showing that the stream is not meeting its designated use.
 The Coosa has a lot!
 21 in total.
-The chart below shows the cause of these impairments.
+The chart above shows the cause of these impairments.

 When a waterway is put on the List of Impaired Water, a study must be performed which will lead to potential regulations to limit further contamination using what is known as a Total Maximum Daily Load, or, the total amount of pollution that can be put into that waterbody every day and it meet state water quality criteria.
 Currently, Total Maximum Daily Load limits exist on most of the Coosa for phosphorus as a result of excess nutrients in the river.
 This means sewage plants are required to strictly monitor and limit phosphorus discharges where they otherwise would not.